Updated: Apr 14

 Over the years doctors and scientists have flip flopped on the potential health benefits of caffeine.

 Coffee and tea are known to contain several components that may confer both beneficial and adverse health effects.

-When looking at the association of coffee consumption and risk of death, one study found that moderate coffee consumption was associated with decreased risks of heart disease related and all cause mortality.
+When looking at the association of coffee consumption and risk of death, one study found that moderate coffee consumption was associated with decreased risk of heart disease related as well as all cause mortality.

 Although not definitive, a review article found that the consumption of 2–5 standard cups of coffee per day was associated with reduced mortality and concluded that consumption of more than 5 cups per day was associated with lower or similar risks of all cause mortality than no consumption.
 This should be taken with a grain of salt.
 But it is promising.